 SIMOPS During Restart

 Restart is one of the most critical phases for SIMOPS coordination.
+Multiple activities complete at different times, isolations are removed, and systems are progressively returned to service.

+Without structured coordination, work may still be ongoing in adjacent areas, isolations may be removed too early, and communication gaps can emerge between teams.
 This phase is examined in more detail in Restart Is the Most Dangerous Phase of a Permit System.

 Why SIMOPS Failures Are Often Missed

 SIMOPS failures often leave no clear trace in documentation because each permit appears correct when reviewed in isolation.
+A more effective approach to examining coordination is outlined in How to Audit a Permit-to-Work System: The Operational Approach.

 A Practical Way to Assess SIMOPS Risk

-Can supervisors clearly see, at any moment, what high-risk activities are happening across the site and how they interact?
+A useful question to ask is whether supervisors can clearly see, at any moment, what high-risk activities are happening across the site and how they interact.
+If the answer depends on verbal updates, individual awareness, or informal communication, then coordination risk is already present.

 For a structured check of how permit systems behave under operational pressure, use the Permit System Pressure Test.